 Time for Quiet Reflection

-All good assisted living and long-term care nursing facilities pride themselves on the level social activities they can offer, arranging entertainment and parties in order for their residents to feel engaged and enjoy the many physical and mental benefits of social interaction.
+All good assisted living and long-term care nursing facilities pride themselves on the level of social activities they can offer, arranging entertainment and parties in order for their residents to feel engaged and enjoy the many physical and mental benefits of social interaction.
 However, at times this may be overwhelming for some people.

 For example, the first Christmas after a bereavement can amplify feelings of loss, so if it is too soon, it should also be understood that some people would prefer to sit out a particular celebration, spend time alone in quiet reflection, and be allowed to grieve quietly on their own.